 Changes in the method for determining LIBOR and the potential replacement of LIBOR may affect our credit facilities and the interest rates on such borrowings.
 LIBOR, the London interbank offered rate, is the basic rate of interest used in lending between banks on the London interbank market and is widely used as a reference for setting the interest rate on loans globally.
-Puget Energy and PSE's credit facilities allow Puget Energy or PSE, respectively to borrow at the bank's prime rate or to make floating rate advances at LIBOR plus a spread that is based upon Puget Energy's or PSE's credit rating, respectively.

 In July 2017, the United Kingdom's Financial Conduct Authority, which regulates LIBOR announced that it intends to phase out LIBOR by the end of 2021.
 In November 2020, LIBOR's administrator indicated that US dollar LIBOR will likely continue to be published until June 30, 2023, which would allow time for certain legacy contracts to mature before US dollar LIBOR is no longer available.
 If the method for calculation of LIBOR changes, if LIBOR is no longer available or if lenders have increased costs due to changes in LIBOR, Puget Energy or PSE may suffer from potential increases in interest rates on any borrowings.
-Further, in the event Puget Energy or PSE extends or enters into any substantial amendments to its credit facility, it is possible that the lenders under such credit facility will require that an alternative index to LIBOR be incorporated into such credit facility.
+In May 2022, Puget Energy and PSE entered into new revolving credit facilities that eliminated LIBOR as the benchmark for floating rate loans and replaced it with the Secured Overnight Financing Rate (SOFR) as the new benchmark rate for floating rate loans plus a spread that is based upon Puget Energy's or PSE's credit ratings, respectively.

 Poor performance of pension and postretirement benefit plan investments and other factors impacting plan costs could unfavorably impact PSE's cash flow and liquidity.
 PSE provides a defined benefit pension plan and postretirement benefits to certain PSE employees and former employees.
 Costs of providing these benefits are based, in part, on the value of the plan's assets and the current interest rate environment and therefore, adverse market performance or low interest rates could result in lower rates of return for the investments that fund PSE's pension and postretirement benefits plans and could increase PSE's funding requirements related to the pension plans.
 Changes in demographics, including increased numbers of retirements or changes in life expectancy assumptions, may also increase PSE's funding requirements related to the pension plans.
-Any contributions to PSE's plans in 2022 and beyond as well as the timing of the recovery of such contributions in GRCs could impact PSE's cash flow and liquidity.
+Any contributions to PSE's plans in 2023 and beyond as well as the timing of the recovery of such contributions in GRCs could impact PSE's cash flow and liquidity.